If you and your family are healthy and have no need to see the doctor every month, we strongly recommend getting a Health Savings Account.

 If Ram and Sita have their own HSA account, then both should agree on the portion that each will contribute to making sure the maximum family limit is not crossed.

-• Equal amount: Both Ram and Sita can divide the max amount by half and then contribute to their own HSA.
+- Equal amount: Both Ram and Sita can divide the maximum amount by half and then contribute to their own HSA.

 Note that if you contribute more than the maximum limit in any year to HSA, the extra amount that you add is taxed at 6% per year, every year from that day onward.
 This is called the HSA excise tax.